The Grad Slam

 • 200-word or less abstract - please have your Stan State faculty advisor review (person who supports/guides your research)

-• ONE, single page PowerPoint slide
+• ONE PowerPoint slide

 Presenters for the Grad Slam will be scored in two general areas: “Comprehension & Content” and “Engagement & Communication”.